 Once a sequential fit has been performed, any function of the fit parameters from the fit and their estimated uncertainty (s.u.) can be computed by defining one or more "pseudo-variables".
 Note that the covariance matrix from the fit is used to provide appropriate treatment of the correlation in parameters with respect to uncertainty estimation.
 In addition, parametric equations in terms of sample parameters such as temperature and pressure, etc. can be fit to either the parameters from the fit or the pseudo-variables.

 This tutorial assumes that the steps in the Sequential refinement of multiple datasets tutorial have already been performed.
 If you have not done so already, start GSAS-II.
+Some of the pictures in this tutorial are from a Mac OSX machine; these illustrate the differences in menu location from Windows/Linux machines.

 1. Select the File/Open Project menu item to load file named SeqTut.gpx you created in the previous tutorial.